cpressey/LCF-style-ND/README.md

 intermediate steps, if desired.

 But even if you used it on every intermediate step, this layout seems a bit awkward.
-It corresponds with the tree proof in the article, but it's oriented sideways.
+Compared to the proof tree displayed in the article, it's oriented sideways.

 Natural deduction proofs can also be written out linearly, as a list of steps.
 We can do that with our big nest